insanity54/nanowrimo2017_practice/all.md

 "That's all I need."
 Marth crossed his arms as well.
 "Now, how about teaching me how to make place cards?
 I'm starting to see the benefit."

-"I suppose I can do that, but only on one condition.""A condition?"
+"I suppose I can do that, but only on one condition."
+---
+layout:    myLayout
+title:	   "Day 28"
+---

+"A condition?"
 Marth wondered.

 "Up until the competition, every moment of free time you have, during every waking hour, you must spend practicing your projections."